typesanitizer/ozil/Readme.md

 `ozil` assists you with viewing man/help pages.
 It is intended as a porcelain for `man`/`--help` + `less`/`more`/`most`.

+[Note: Support for man pages is not yet ready.]

 ## Table of contents

 - [Features](#features)